 How much will it cost to have a smart meter installed?

 If you have a smart meter, you can shop around and switch supplier as you did with your previous traditional meter.

-Suppliers are expected to start installing second generation smart meters in late 2017.
+Suppliers are expected to start installing second generation smart meters in the first half of 2018.
 All suppliers will be able to operate second generation meters.
 This is because the government has appointed a company - the Data and Communications Company (DCC) - to establish a new national infrastructure that will enable communications between smart meters and all energy suppliers.

-In time it’s planned that first generation smart meters are expected to be connected to the new national infrastructure in the first half 2019.
+First generation smart meters are expected to be connected to the new national infrastructure in the first half 2019.
 This will give everyone the flexibility to switch between suppliers without losing smart features.

 If you directly pay your energy supplier for the gas or electricity in your rented property, you can choose to have a smart meter installed.
-Although we’d recommend you tell your landlord before you get one.
-There may be rules in your tenancy agreement about how energy is supplied to the property, including the type of meter that can be installed.
-If the landlord pays the energy bill for the property then the decision to get a smart meter is up to them.
+We’d recommend you tell your landlord before you get one.
+That’s because there may be rules in your tenancy agreement about how energy is supplied to the property, including the type of meter that can be installed.
+If your landlord pays the energy bill for the property, the decision to get a smart meter is up to them.